m-lab/website/_pages/faq.md

 quick-links-section:
   - column:
     - group-heading: "General Questions"
-    - group-heading: "M-Lab's Tests and Data"
+    - group-heading: "M-Lab Tests and Data"
   - column:
     - group-heading: "About M-Lab"
     - group-heading: "Supporting or Contributing to M-Lab"